 To understand how the flame resistance of these fabrics works, it’s helpful to first understand the Fire Triangle.

-There are three basic ways to extinguish a fire:
+As explained in the video below, there are three basic ways to extinguish a fire:

-1) remove the heat
+1) Remove the heat

-2) remove the fuel
+2) Remove the fuel

-3) remove the oxygen (i.e. water removes heat, and a CO2 extinguisher removes oxygen)
+3) Remove the oxygen (i.e. water removes heat, and a CO2 extinguisher removes oxygen)

 There are two primary mechanisms of flame resistance among FR fabrics in common use in the USA today.
 We refer to these as solid phase and Modacrylic.
 Many fibers work in the solid phase; when the fiber temperature is raised enough, the fabric chars instead of continuously burns.
 By removing the fuel the fire extinguishes…no fuel, no fire.
 Aramids (ie Nomex, Glenguard) and FR cottons (such as UltraSoft, MVM) work this way.
 Modacrylic fiber flame resistance (FRMC, DH, Tecasafe, etc) is gas phase; when heated, micro-pores in the fiber act similar to a halon fire extinguisher, releasing gases that displace the oxygen and insulate from heat, stopping the fire before it can start.